 In 2015 and 2016, Mike was the director of digital production and professor of practice at the Walter Cronkite School of Journalism at Arizona State University.
 He and his digital production students rebuilt, updated and produced multimedia, mobile stories and data visualizations for Cronkite News, the news division of Arizona PBS.
 His group also built the Carnegie-Knight News21 Weed Rush and Nicaragua: Channeling the Future sites.

 He also served as founder and faculty adviser the SPJ/ONA DePaul student organization.
-The group was named the 2013 and 2011 SPJ National Campus Chapter of the Year, Region 5 Campus Chapter of the Year and was DePaul University’s 2012 Outstanding Student Organization.
+The group was named the 2013 and 2011 SPJ National Campus Chapter of the Year, Region 5 Campus Chapter of the Year three times and was DePaul University’s 2012 Outstanding Student Organization.
 Reilley was named DePaul’s Outstanding Faculty Adviser in 2012 and won SPJ’s David Eshelman Award for Outstanding Campus Adviser in 2013.

 Mike has a master’s degree in journalism/newspaper-media management from Northwestern University’s Medill School of Journalism.
 He graduated at the top of his class at Medill and received the Harrington Award, the school’s highest academic honor.
 He taught full-time at Medill from 1997 to 2000.
 He has a bachelor’s degree in journalism from the University of Nebraska-Lincoln, where he was editor of his college newspaper, The Daily Nebraskan.

 You can reach Mike on Twitter @journtoolbox or through his LinkedIn bio.
 Medium posts and practice for his class: medium.com/@mikereilley1 | Email: email@example.com